mastercomfig/mastercomfig/docs/customization/modules.md

 Controls the rendering of various small objects.

 Keep in mind that you must add your preferred `cl_detaildist` and `cl_detailfade` settings to your class configs if they are different from your preset, or else they will be overridden.
+You probably won't change these console variables' values, and if you don't want to, you don't need to, since mastercomfig sets the appropriated values automatically.

 Default setting: based on which preset you are currently using.